You’ve designed a fantastic online store, and you have products that your customers love.

 Customers can have questions about the products or their functionality.
 Customer support is key to answering queries that buyers have.

-If your product FAQ pages are not comprehensive or if live chat is not available on your site, or if your customer service numbers are not advertised, this may lead to customers abandoning their carts.
+Suppose your product FAQ pages are not comprehensive.
+In that case, live chat is unavailable on your site, or your customer service numbers are not advertised, this may lead to customers abandoning their carts.

-Ensure that you have at least one of these options like a WordPress Chat plugin to deliver the information your customers may be looking for.
+Ensure that you have at least one of these options like a WordPress Chat plugin to deliver the information your customers may want.

-For example, Zappos has their customer support number prominently displayed on their website.
+For example, Zappos has its customer support number prominently displayed on its website.

 12. Lack of payment options